 Aminuddin’s daily job is working at a interior design company owned by a radical feminist sculptor, Dolorosa Sinaga, in Jakarta.

-You can also download the Photoshop versions of these posters here.
+You can also download the JPEG and Photoshop versions of all of these posters here.

 Guides & Downloads